That's reverse racism!"

 |History textbook cover:|

 the transcontinental railway,

 Just a group of anonymous slaves.

-The same principles apply to many aspects of our history: Native American achievements and contributions, the USA's paternalist relationship with the Philippines, Japanese internment camps, on and on (see Howard Zinn and James Loewen for more).
-Some of it is mentioned in schools, but too often it's as a footnote or an afterthought.
+The same principles apply to many aspects of our history: Native American achievements and contributions, the USA's paternalist relationship with the Philippines, Japanese internment camps, on and on (see Howard Zinn and James Loewen for more information).
+Some of it is mentioned in schools, but too often it's "oh yeah and this happened too."

 Carter G. Woodson initiated Negro History Week in 1926 in February to coincide with the birthdays of Frederick Douglass and Abraham Lincoln.
 The idea was to bring black history to the attention of the broader American public.
 Then, in 1976 the black history was given an entire month--albeit the shortest month of the year.